evennia/evennia/docs/1.0-dev/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Adding-Commands.md.txt

 ```

-Our `EchoCmdSet` class must have an `at_cmdset_creation` method, named exactly
-like this - this is what Evennia will be looking for when setting up the cmdset later, so
-if you didn't set it up, it will use the parent's version, which is empty.
-Inside we add the
-command class to the cmdset by `self.add()`.
-If you wanted to add more commands to this CmdSet you
-could just add more lines of `self.add` after this.
+Our `EchoCmdSet` class must have an `at_cmdset_creation` method, named exactly like this - this is what Evennia will be looking for when setting up the cmdset later, so if you didn't set it up, it will use the parent's version, which is empty.
+Inside we add the command class to the cmdset by `self.add()`.
+If you wanted to add more commands to this CmdSet you could just add more lines of `self.add` after this.

 Finally, let's add this command to ourselves so we can try it out.
 In-game you can experiment with `py` again:

-    > py self.cmdset.add("commands.mycommands.MyCmdSet")
+    > py me.cmdset.add("commands.mycommands.MyCmdSet")

+The `me.cmdset` is the store of all cmdsets stored on us.
+By giving the path to our CmdSet class, it will be added.

 Now try